 4. Collaboration and change are building blocks, not obstacles

 According to Gitlab, agile is founded on three powerful principles: iteration, collaboration, and change.
 Iteration is not only the fastest way to feedback, but it also helps leaders and teams correct their course, creating new features.
 Iteration thrives in a collaborative environment.
-Yet, some organisations may struggle to promote a collaborative environment, especially if mistrust and poor communication run rife, encouraged by an antiquated, hierarchical structure.
+However, some organisations may struggle to promote a collaborative environment, especially if mistrust and poor communication run rife, encouraged by an antiquated, hierarchical structure.
 It’s not to say that collaboration can’t happen.
 It will just take more work and commitment on the part of management.

 5. Deliver value

-Leaders should help teams focus only on activities that create value, deprioritising activities that do not.
+Consequently, leadership teams should help teams focus only on activities that create value, deprioritising activities that do not.

 Is agile one size fits all?

-Agile mindsets begin with small steps.
+In summary, agile mindsets begin with small steps.
 Avoid the temptation to change your business processes and ways of working all at once.
 It’s important to help your team transition with minor tweaks.
 Adopting an angle mindset will allow you to drive innovation, delivering without roadblocks.